CGLIFE7/KronosDocs/docs/docs/tutorial/kiss.md

 Select two objects, enter edit mode, select a face on one obj, then a face on the other and press kiss.
+The domain is working

 > Modal Coming Soon.